raielly/todo-app-react-ts/README.md

 This project was bootstrapped with [Vite](https://vitejs.dev/)

-# Local Storage React To Do App
+# React To Do App

 ## Description